pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 So, the ``.value`` of an :class:`ncdata.NcAttribute` must always be a numpy scalar or 1-dimensional array.
 This is checked when creating an attribute, or assigning a new value.

-However, when accessing attribute values via the ``.attrvals`` property, this is all dealt with for you, as it converts values to and from Python equivalents.
+However, when accessing attribute values via the ``.avals`` property, this is all dealt with for you, as it converts values to and from Python equivalents.
 Notably, string and character values are returned as Python strings, and any length-one vectors appear as scalar values.